Daniel-KM/Omeka-S-module-BulkExport/README.md

 output formats (json, xml, spreadsheet, text), both for admin and public sides.
 It is easily extensible by other modules.

-Other known modules that provides output: [Bibliography].
+By default, it adds exporters in the resource browse view and in the resource show view.
+It can be added anywhere else in the theme with a simple helper.

 Internally, it allows to manage output formats, that are responsible for exporting metadata into a file, a stream or as a string.

 As an example, this module defines a sample writer that exports all resources as a spreadsheet, that can be imported automatically by [Bulk Import].
+Other known modules that provides output: [Bibliography].

 Installation
 ------------

 This module requires the module [Log] and the optional module [Generic].

+The module [Blocks Disposition] can be used to add it in the public sites.

 **Important**: If you use the module [CSVImport] in parallel, you should apply [this patch] or use [this version].